matthewshawnkehoe/matthewshawnkehoe.github.io/_teaching/math-419.md

 location: "Chicago, Illinois"
 ---

-Lead recitation sessions and assisted students with concepts in mathematical modeling and applications to biology.
+Led recitation sessions and assisted students with concepts in mathematical modeling and applications to biology.